- Best Workout Headphones : How to Find the Right One - July 24, 2022

 Keeping with the build, the feature set on the T15s is pretty barren.
 These speakers feature little else outside of actually producing sound.
 However, they do have a few features that help produce sound well.

-The first is Polk’s Dynamic Balance technology.
+The first is Polk’s Dynamic Balance technology (dynamic range).
 This tech improves the crossover areas of the speakers, giving you a wider sweet spot and more accurate sound.
 While most speakers have some sort of tech like this, it’s nice to see a premium feature at such a low price point.

 Outside of that, there’s really not much else.
 These speakers are straightforward, and they should be at the price.
 While it would be nice to see more features in them, I can’t complain considering the value they offer for premium listening at an affordable price.

 Before we dive into the sound of these speakers, something needs to be said.
 These aren’t meant to be exceptional sounding speakers and they certainly aren’t.
 They’re meant to provide an insane value for the money.
 While the T15s don’t sound amazing, they sound pretty great considering the price.

 Polk easily could have used the cheapest components on these speakers and listed them at the same price.
 There’s a laundry list of other companies that do so.
 They didn’t, though.
 While the components aren’t super high-resolution audio quality, they’re a tick above what the norm is at this price point and Polk should be commended for that.

 Due to their small size, the speakers lack in the low end.
 The rated frequency response barely touches 50Hz, and in the real world, I would venture to say that there isn’t much below 100Hz.
 This isn’t shocking for bookshelf speaker whatsoever, just don’t expect them to crank out the low end if they’re your only speakers.